gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 and show a blue-dashed ring as below (drawn using the static ``dashCircle(float x, float y, float rad, Color color)`` method in the ``Drawf`` class):

 ![img_1.png](img_1.png)
+Note: I cnsidered the InputHandler and DesktopInput here as control and not as boundary because they perform multiple functions, and in this use case they aren't handling direct input, but instead managing a portion fo the logic regarding drawing overlays in the map.

 ### Review
 *(Please add your class diagram review here)*
 ### Sequence diagrams